reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

 <Note>

-**If your app doesn't work after upgrading, check whether it's wrapped in `<StrictMode>`.** [Strict Mode has gotten stricter in React 18](#updates-to-strict-mode), and not all your components may be resilient to the new checks it adds in development mode.
+**If your app doesn't work after upgrading, check whether it's wrapped in `<StrictMode>`.** [Strict Mode has gotten stricter in React 18](#updates-to-strict-mode), and not all your Components may be resilient to the new checks it adds in development mode.
 If removing Strict Mode fixes your app, you can remove it during the upgrade, and then add it back (either at the top or for a part of the tree) after you fix the issues that it's pointing out.

 </Note>